haithemT/md-test/tour1/step2.md

 ---
 class: .favoritesViews
 ---
-this is the second step
+this is your favorite view